Las Vegas-Henderson Home Values Dip 2.5% — What It Means for Buyers, Sellers, and Investors in 2026 — Las Vegas real estate

 How Is Summerlin Performing Compared to the Valley Average?

 Summerlin is the outlier.
-While the valley average dropped 2.5%, Summerlin's median held at $682,000 — essentially flat at +0.3% YoY per Las Vegas REALTORS data.
+According to Las Vegas REALTORS, while the valley average dropped 2.5%, Summerlin's median held at $682,000 — essentially flat at +0.3% YoY per Las Vegas REALTORS data.

 Why?
 Three structural factors: